Project / Public

 Moseley Road Baths in Birmingham is the oldest of only five Grade II listed swimming baths currently operating in Britain, and the only one outside of London still open for swimming to the general public.

-Despite this recognition, the baths are at risk.
-In 2003 the ‘First Class’ gala pool closed amid safety fears.
+As well as being Grade II* listed, the baths were included on the Historic England Heritage "At Risk" Register in 2005 and were added to the World Monuments Fund Watch List in 2016.
+In 2003, the "First Class" gala pool closed amid safety fears.
 This was followed in 2004 by the closure of the slipper baths.
-The smaller ‘Second Class’ pool remains open.
 To mitigate this decline, Mann Williams was appointed to survey and assess the condition of the building as a whole.

 • Location Birmingham